 ARF, ARF!
 I’m an American dog living in coronavirus (COVID-19) quarantine in Barcelona, Spain.
 As a world dog traveler, I have traveled extensively throughout Europe for the last 4 years and even lived in this dashing coastal city in the past.
 Strangely, the bustle of this international city (that I’ve called home for the last few months) came to an apparent halt during my evening walk on Friday the 13th; restaurants and shops started closing as Spain officially entered into a nationwide lockdown the very next day, leaving only essential stores open, e.g. grocery stores, pharmacies, banks, and a few food spots for “take away” a.k.a. “para llevar.”
 Residents are ordered to not leave their homes for “nonessential” reasons.
 Unless you still have to work during this time, you can only leave your home to buy groceries, pick up medicine, attend medical appointments, go to the bank, and walk your dogs (one person per dog and walks should remain short with social distancing in place).
-And yes, violators are potentially fine; as I was marking it up at a nearby park, I witnessed a police officer questioning a man who was just sitting on a bench.
+And yes, violators potentially face a fine; as I was marking it up at a nearby park, I witnessed a police officer questioning a man who was just sitting on a bench.

 I was relieved to come across veterinarian offices, pet supply stores, and even doggy care centers that remain open.
 WOOF, my tail wags to the Spanish being such dog lovers.
 Lines are now found outside of markets as people are advised to keep their distance from each other (although I occasionally sniff out a few people who are still conversing in proximity).
 With my walk time cut down in half, I’m trying to keep myself busy in other ways.
 As an active and social dog, I’m struggling with not being able to sniff out every butt that comes my way.
 As the infection rate in Spain climbs, the eerie atmosphere continues to grow.
 Life has become very strange here for both humans and dogs as it is in other parts of the world infected by the coronavirus (COVID-19), including my hometown California (where some counties have recently entered in some sort of a “lockdown,” and I’m sure many more to come). *3/20/20 Update: Shortly after I published this post, California announced a state-wide lockdown as Governor Newsom predicts that over HALF of the residents will contract coronavirus in the next eight weeks.